 Harriet Alida Lye is a writer from Richmond Hill, Ontario.
 Now living in Toronto, she works at the McMichael Canadian Art Collection.
 The Honey Farm is her first novel.
 (Note: this review is based on an Advance Reading Copy supplied by the publisher.
-The Honey Farm will be released in April 2018)

 If you like novels that have: